-Original articles Manuscripts featuring original research that has been conducted and written by the authors themselves which comply with the following: - Limited to 5,000 words, excluding references, tables, and addenda (i.e. surveys); - A structured abstract (Purpose, Study design, Materials and methods, Results, Conclusion) limited to 350 words - No maximum limit for figures and references.
+Original Articles Manuscripts for original articles feature original research that has been conducted and written by the authors themselves which comply with the following: - Limited to 5,000 words, excluding references, tables, and addenda (e.g. questionnaires) - A structured abstract (Purpose, Study design, Materials and methods, Results, Conclusion) limited to 350 words - No maximum limit for figures and references.
 Please download the complete guidelines for original articles here.

-Case reports/Case series Manuscripts for case reports feature a maximum of two cases and case seriesfeature reports of threeto ten cases, are observational and descriptive, and involve unique or interesting cases in terms of presentation or management which comply with the following: - Limited to 2,500 words, excluding abstract and references. - A structured abstract summarizing the case(s) and findings in a maximum of 250 words. - Maximum of 10 figures and 25 references.
+Case Reports/Case Series Manuscripts for case reports feature a maximum of two cases and case seriesfeature reports of threeto ten cases, are observational and descriptive, and involve unique or interesting cases in terms of presentation or management which comply with the following: - Limited to 2,500 words, excluding abstract and references. - A structured abstract (Introduction, Case description, Conclusions) summarizing the case(s) and findings in a maximum of 250 words. - Maximum of 10 figures and 25 references.
 Please download the complete guidelines for case reports/case series here.

-Brief reports Manuscripts that focus on insightful new clinical findings, understanding of new concepts, or investigational observations, which comply with the following: - Limited to 1,000 words, excluding abstract and references. - Unstructured abstract summarizing the article in a maximum of 150 words. - Maximum of three figures and ten references.
+Brief Reports Manuscripts for brief reports focus on insightful new clinical findings, understanding of new concepts, or investigational observations, which comply with the following: - Limited to 1,000 words, excluding abstract and references. - Unstructured abstract summarizing the article in a maximum of 150 words. - Maximum of three figures and ten references.
 Please download the complete guidelines for brief reports here.